-...the positive outcome is the visibility they give, and a positive visibility...because these areas always have a negative visibility.
-And it is serious, profound, not a joke, it is not about getting 15 boys putting them to play, people go back home and have a happy sleep.
-No, it's more, they make a real show, they take artists there, they like it, they commit, and you change the place of these people, you gain space, visibility, you are not a victim anymore, the poor one, you are the guy who is proposing, who is hosting the party, and I am the one invited.
-So if Junior gives a prize, he hosts, I am invited."

-...this is clear, if you run Google in Folha de São Paulo, Estado [major Brazilian newspapers], and write AfroReggae and CUFA, all you get now is cool stuff, good stuff, and why?
+"... the outcome is the positive visibility... because this is the first thing: these are areas that always have a negative visibility.
+This is the great difference.
+And it is serious, profound, not a joke.
+It is easy to gather 15 boys and to put them to play music, and people go back home and have a happy sleep.
+No, it's more profound than that.
+They know how to commit themselves.
+They make a real show.
+You go there, they like it, they commit, and you change the place of these people.
+You gain space and visibility, but you are not a victim, you are not the poor one, you are the guy who is hosting the party.
+I am the one who is invited to that party.
+So if Junior promotes a prize ceremony, he hosts it, and I am invited."
+(UN, partner) "... this is clear!
+If you run a quick search in Google, in Folha de Sao Paulo, in Estadao [major Brazilian newspapers], and you write AfroReggae and CUFA, all you get now is cool stuff, good stuff, and why?
 Because they have noticed that these two institutions of Rio have changed the country, because of their interlocution with all areas and segments of society."
 (Private sector, partner)

-Diversity of partnerships is a key marker of these organisations, noted unanimously by external observers.
+Diversity of partnerships is a key marker of these organisations, unanimously noted by external observers.
 They engage all sectors of society and are adamant about the importance of working with government, the private sector, artists, academia, international organisations and other social movements.
-They target very diverse populations and while their key concern is the favela dweller, through their various partnerships they target society as a whole.
+While their key concern is the favela-dweller, through their various partnerships they target very diverse populations, indeed they target society as a whole.

-Bill, CUFA, AfroReggae, they are essential for the new kinds of action we propose, in a joint action, in going beyond the dichotomy between ones and others; police, yes, the state, yes, but it is the community and the social actions that can interact with that community.
+"[MV] Bill, CUFA, AfroReggae and others are essential for conquering these new kinds of action, in a joint action, in going beyond the dichotomy between one and another.
+The police, yes, the State, yes, but it is the community and the social actions that can interact with that community.
 They are decisive in this process."